vfxkevin/hou_file_manager/README.md

     * A `Preview` button to preview the image in MPlay minimal mode.
   * The Raw Value of the file parameter in the Parameter View can be edited in place by double-clicking on it.
 * Tools UI
-  * Files in the Parameter View can be copied or moved to a desination diretory, and the Raw Value file paths of the parmaeters will be updated to the new paths.
+  * Files in the Parameter View can be batch processed, and the Raw Value file paths of the parmaeters will be updated to the new paths.
+Currently supported actions are:
+    * `Copy` : To copy the files specified in the parameters to a destination directory, and then update the parameter file paths to the new paths.
+But if the files specified in the parameters don't exist or the copying action failed, nothing will be copied and parameters won't be updated either.
+    * `Move` : To move the files specified in the parameters to a destination directory, and then update the parameter file paths to the new paths.
+But if the files specified in the parameters don't exist or the moving action failed, nothing will be moved and parameters won't be updated either.
+    * `Repath` : To change the directory paths of the files specified in the parameters to a new desination directory.
+It just simply changes the file path values of the parameters, and won't check if the file paths are really pointing to real files or not.
   * <UDIM> sequence file paths are supported.
   * Time dependent sequence paths with $F or ${F} are supported.
 The $F or ${F} can have zero paddings, such as `$F4`, `$F6`, `${F4}` etc.